Cadgwith Camping

 Local attractions

 If you’re still hankering after more sea and sand, there are two beaches (with pretty cool seaside cafés too) at Kennack Sands (10 minutes’ drive).
 And if you fancy a plunge or just a slightly more challenging dip, the local activity centre (10 minutes) will introduce you to the sea through coasteering, kayaking and paddleboarding.
 There are walks and bays all around the Lizard Peninsula, but if you want something a little different, you can stroll through botanical gardens at Trebah Garden (35 minutes).
 Head a little further into Falmouth for Pendennis Castle (45 minutes), a pretty mighty fortress looking out to sea.
-Big or small, kids are likely to find one of their favourite rides at Flambards Theme Park (20 minutes).
 If you’re willing to travel a little further, The Eden Project (an hour and 20 minutes) also makes an intriguing day out, as the domes are home to rather huge tropical gardens.

 Water quality at nearby bathing waters